How to Find Duplicate Files and Images with Different Names

 In many cases, duplicate files are unnecessary.
 You don’t need two copies of the same photo of your cat, unless you are keeping the extra one as a backup.

-When organizing your files, if you spot two files with the same name, you can take a closer look and delete any identified duplicate.
+When organizing your files, if you spot two files sharing the same name, you can take a closer look and delete any identified duplicate.
 But what about duplicate files with different names?
 These can be harder to find.

 Cisdem Duplicate Finder